Phlebotomy Technician Certificate - Non-Credit (0004)

 - Take the National Health Career Association (NHA) Phlebotomy Technician certification examination (included in the cost of tuition and taken at the end of the program.

-Although our certificate program is designed to lead you directly into the workforce, you may continue your education, upon completing our program, by applying your hours earned towards one of our associate degree at HACC!
+Although our certificate course is designed to lead you directly into the workforce, you may continue your education, upon completing our program, by applying your hours earned towards one of our associate degree at HACC!

 Once you have completed an associate’s degree at HACC, you can further your education by transferring to a four-year school to earn your Bachelor’s degree!